marcobarilari/layerfMRI-toolbox/README.md

     ├── inputs
     │   └── raw # your awesome raw dataset + other input to not touch, ideally bidslike format └── outputs
-        └── derivates # where any processed file will be saved in seprate subfolders named by `software-step`
+        └── derivates # where any processed file will be saved in separate subfolders named by `software-step`
 ```

+To kick start, you can use the GitHub template [template_layerfMRI-toolbox_yoda](https://github.com/marcobarilari/template_layerfMRI-toolbox_yoda) which has already this toolbox installed.

+1. Got to the link (up-rihtg)
+2. Click on `Use this tempale` green button (up-rihtg)
+3. Set you name
+4. Clone on your computer your new project repository
+5. Populate the repo with data a custom code

 ## Ideal structure of the derivatives (see demos):

 see [WIP-folder_organization](WIP-folder_organization.md) and provide feedbacks.
-Thinking about t options atm.
+Thinking about multiple options atm.

-## Phylosophy of the pipeline
+## Philosophy of the pipeline

 1. Everyone is welcome to contribute.
 2. We don't believe this is the only way to analyze layer fMRI (VASO) data.
 It is one way of many, we just want to make it easier and faster.
-3. If you have a differnet and cool way to tackle a particular step, please make it available for everyone adding it to this repo.
+3. If you have a different and cool way to tackle a particular step, please make it available for everyone adding it to this repo.
 4. This pipeline is a transparent box.
-We keep it easy so that eveyrone can easily open the scripts and look what is happening inside and contribute.
+We keep it easy so that everyone can easily open the scripts and look what is happening inside and contribute.
 5. Each called "function" has an input and an output and should do just one operation/step on the data.
-6. The pipeline is made of modules that can be ordered in a differnet way.
+6. The pipeline is made of modules that can be ordered in a different way.
 The example demo is just an example that suits the dummy data.
 In your paradigm you may have slightly different things that may benefit from eg a different steps order or custom code.
 Just get inspired.

 ## TO DO: looking for contributions